Zeturic/bpre-pokerus/README.md

 ## Pokérus

-Due to the lack of a RTC in FR, Pokérus was scaled back.
+Due to the lack of a RTC in FR, [Pokérus](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9rus) was scaled back.
 It can't be randomly caught, spread, or cured.
-Its EV-doubling effect does still work, if you trade something with Pokérus to FR.
+Its EV-doubling effect does still work, if you trade something with Pokérus to FR, but that's pretty much it.

-This adds the relevant functions from [pokeemerald](github.com/pret/pokeemerald) back in, allowing for it to be randomly caught, spread, and (hypothetically) cured.
+This adds the relevant functions from [pokeemerald](github.com/pret/pokeemerald) back in, allowing for it to be randomly caught, spread, and cured.

 ### Build Instructions